-If you are a member of the press and have questions about Springhill Senior Living, its residents or would like a tour of the campus, please contact Eric Anderson, Director of Communications, Asbury Communities, at 301-250-2057.
+If you are a member of the press and have questions about Springhill Senior Living, its residents or would like a tour of the campus, please contact Cathy Canning, Communications Manager, Asbury Communities, at 301-250-2103.

 1. Established in 1989, Springhill is an Erie, Pa.-based continuing care retirement community (CCRC) that offers a vibrant retirement lifestyle paired with a secure plan for the future.
 Springhill is the only nationally accredited CCRC in northwestern Pennsylvania.